 Although it's rare, some countries will revoke a national's citizenship when citizenship is acquired elsewhere.
 Other countries require renunciation of any prior citizenships as a condition of naturalizations.
 It is important to carefully read all of the rules of citizenship for each country.

-If you hold a dual citizenship with the United States and another country, it is important that you understand the legal rights and obligations that you may have as a result.
-To learn more, and to discuss the specifics of your situation, contact an experienced immigration attorney near you.
-You can even get a free initial case review at no obligation.
+If you hold a dual citizenship with the United States and another country, it's important for you to understand the legal rights and obligations that you may have as a result.
+To learn more, and to discuss the specifics of your situation, it's a good idea to contact an experienced immigration attorney near you.